xaviweise/aaat/markdown/stochastic_calculus.md

 \end{aligned}$$

-which are the maximum likelihood estimators (MLE) of the mean and the variance of a Gaussian distribution [^2], which is expected for a non-informative prior since 1) for a Gaussian distribution the mean and the mode coincide, 2) maximizing the posterior with the non-informative prior is equivalent to maximizing the likelihood.
+which are the maximum likelihood estimators (MLE) of the mean and the variance of a Gaussian distribution, which is expected for a non-informative prior since 1) for a Gaussian distribution the mean and the mode coincide, 2) maximizing the posterior with the non-informative prior is equivalent to maximizing the likelihood.
 MLE estimators are the standard approach to learn the parameters of stochastic processes in many practical situations, since the Bayesian estimations might become intractable for more complex processes as the Brownian motion.
 However, we must keep in mind their limitations, particularly that they neglect any prior information that might be useful in certain setups, and that they throw away the rest of the information contained in the posterior distribution.